Fjf/Allen/configuration/readme.md

 In order to create a new sequence, head to `configuration/sequences` and create a new sequence file with extension `.py`.

-You may reuse what exists already in `definitions` and extend that instead.
+You may reuse what exists already in `AllenConf` and extend that instead.
 In order to create a new sequence, you should:

 * Instantiate algorithms.
 Algorithm inputs must be assigned other algorithm outputs.
 * Generate at least one CompositeNode with the algorithms we want to run.